 - Have you made a good faith effort to repay the loan?

 - Could you sustain a minimal standard of living if you repaid the loan?

 Although most people find they are unable to discharge their student loans through bankruptcy, there are other options for paying down your student loans even if it seems impossible.
 Through a number of federal programs like the Pay as You Earn Plan, you may qualify for some form of loan forgiveness if you follow through with the program.
 These programs typically involve paying a percentage of your discretionary income each month for the course of 20 to 25 years.
 While this results in a substantial payment over several decades, for many borrowers it would not pay off student loans entirely.
 Under these programs, it is possible to have the remaining balance of your loans forgiven if you diligently make the payments each month.

 Do you have questions about how your student loans will be affected by bankruptcy?
-Contact Vohwinkel Law today for the answers.
+Contact Vohwinkel Law in Las Vegas today for the answers.